epiqc/ScaffCC/llvm/lib/Target/ARM/README-Thumb.txt

 //===---------------------------------------------------------------------===//

 Thumb1 immediate field sometimes keep pre-scaled values.
-See Thumb1RegisterInfo::eliminateFrameIndex.
+See ThumbRegisterInfo::eliminateFrameIndex.
 This is inconsistent from ARM and Thumb2.

 //===---------------------------------------------------------------------===//

 Rather than having tBR_JTr print a ".align 2" and constant island pass pad it, add a target specific ALIGN instruction instead.
-That way, GetInstSizeInBytes won't have to over-estimate.
+That way, getInstSizeInBytes won't have to over-estimate.
 It can also be used for loop alignment pass.

 //===---------------------------------------------------------------------===//